zheminzhou/SimPan/README.md

                  [--insRec INSREC] [--delRec DELREC] [--noSeq]
                  [--idenOrtholog IDENORTHOLOG] [--idenParalog IDENPARALOG]
                  [--idenDuplication IDENDUPLICATION] [--indelRate INDELRATE]
-                 [--indelMax INDELMAX] [--freqStart FREQSTART]
+                 [--indelLen INDELLEN] [--freqStart FREQSTART]
                  [--freqStop FREQSTOP]

 SimPan is a simulator for bacterial pan-genome.
-Global phylogeny and tree distortions are derived from SimBac and the gene and intergenic sequences are simulated using indel-seq-gen.
+Global phylogeny and tree distortions are derived from SimBac and the gene and intergenic sequences are simulated using indelible.

 optional arguments:
   -h, --help            show this help message and exit